pr7vinas/Asymmetric-Probabilistic-Workload-Balancer/README.md

 A developer can with this library, change a configuration property and reconfigure its workloads probability.

-In practice this could mean experimenting gradually a new query to the DB, gradually transit from legacy to new code, gradually test a group of new features ...
+In practice this could mean gradually experimenting a new query to the DB, gradually transitioning from legacy to new code, gradually testing a group of new features ...

 ## Author